FEMessage/el-form-renderer/docs/guide-en-custom-component.md

-# Guide to custom component access
+# Guide to developing custom component

-## Forewords
+## Preface

-[el-form-renderer](https://github.com/femessage/el-form-renderer) has a limited of `type`, only normal form items can be rendered by default.
-What if wanna render an upload component?
-The `component` option comes in handy at this time.
+In some scenario, for personalized needs, such as rendering an upload component, common form items can not meet the demand.
+You may want to develop a custom form item.
+At this time, the component option can help.

-This article will describes how to develop custom component that conform to the [el-form-renderer](https://github.com/femessage/el-form-renderer) access standard for rendering custom component.
+This article will describes how to develop custom component that [el-form-renderer](https://github.com/femessage/el-form-renderer) can render.

-## Access Standard
+## How To

-The key of custom component access is to implement v-model inside the component
+The key point of writing custom component is to implement v-model inside the component in this manner:

-[el-form-renderer](https://github.com/femessage/el-form-renderer) request to v-model is:

-- Has a `value` prop
+- a props name value
-- Emit `input`
+- emit input event

 ### Example